ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 ### 1.2 Application overview
 For demonstration purposes we will implement simple clock applicaiton.
-Something like implemented [here](https://jsfiddle.net/AlexMost/9wuafbL5/7/) but with the ability to dynamically switch the language.
+Something like implemented [here](https://jsfiddle.net/AlexMost/9wuafbL5/7/) but with an ability to dynamically switch the language.